ecatmur/stacktrace-from-exception/paper.md

 ## 1. Abstract

-This paper identifies concerns with part of the **Stacktrace from exception** proposal.
+This paper identifies concerns with part of the **Stacktrace from exception**[2] proposal.
 We suggest alternate approaches and offer implementation experience of the techniques that could underly such alternatives.

 ## 2. Background

-The paper **Stacktrace from exception** amply sets out why it is desired to be able to access a stacktrace from exception; that is, when *handling* an exception it should be possible to retrieve a stacktrace from the (most recent) `throw` point of the exception, through the point of handling; and that this should be *transparent* to and not require
+The paper **Stacktrace from exception**[2] amply sets out why it is desired to be able to access a stacktrace from exception; that is, when *handling* an exception it should be possible to retrieve a stacktrace from the (most recent) `throw` point of the exception, through the point of handling; and that this should be *transparent* to and not require
 *cooperation by* or *modification of* throwing code.
 That paper acknowledges that the cost of taking a stacktrace on *every* exception throw would be prohibitive and proposes a mechanism to disable it via a standard library routine `std::this_thread::set_capture_stacktraces_at_throw` that will set a thread-local flag.